mrakgr/Trading-Journal/journal_2025.md

 I'll study the examples more tomorrow, and once I feel like it start a new playlist titled 'Matrix Multiplication With Cutlass'.

 Tomorrow I'll start by updating my Cuda toolkit.
 See you tomorrow.
 Right now, I want to play Limbus.

+9/20/2025

+12:55pm.
+Uah, finally done with winter prep.
+The back of my right leg feels like it's swelling.
+I've been moving wood from one place to another for 4 hours straight.

+I don't feel like initiating the Cutlass studies right away.

+What I am going to do is chill for a while first.

+I've had a lot of time to think about both Hopfield Dictionaries and Subgame Solving.

+Both are significant challenges that will have to be conquered.

+I am going to give myself at least two months to get Hopfield Dictionaries done.
+I'll leave all other work out of mind and just focus on it.
+If I get a bite to the SemiAnalysis job application I'll ignore it.
+I shouldn't have applied to begin with.

+I need a strong heart to conquer this challenge.

+1:05pm.
+Once the Hopfield dicts are done, I am going to take my old Leduc game and turn it into a web API.
+And from that API I'll derive the move probs.
+I'll compare those probs to the Hopfield dict ones.

+If the method doesn't work well, then so be it.
+I am going to drop poker, sign up to SMB and build my edge the old fashioned way.

+But since I do have a lead, I am going to pursue it with my whole heart.
+There is no reason to give up and there is no reason to doubt.

+It will work.
+And it will make me a lot of money.
+And it will be a lead to bigger things down the line.

+I'll believe in this world, and my place in it.
+There is no point to the story where I fail.